Industry Intelligence Challenges What You Think You Know

 - How have the market and your clients changed?

-Market Intelligence challenges what you think you know and here are some more fundamental questions to consider:
+Marketing Intelligence challenges what you think you know, and here are some more fundamental questions to consider:

 Customer, Market and Distribution

 - Who are our competitor’s key suppliers?

 - What brands are in their portfolio?

 - And the preferred advertising route they prefer an agency to pursue?

 - What is the target’s social media footprint?